 The City Council takes great pride in the many volunteers who contribute time, expertise and talent to our community.
 Each year, an outstanding volunteer is selected as Volunteer of the Year and City Council proudly recognizes this volunteer with a plaque honoring his or her service to the citizens of Moreno Valley during a formal presentation.
 Those selected as Volunteer of the Year include:

-The City Manager's Office is proud to announce that our MVTV-3 interns have been recognized as the City's Volunteers of the Year.
+The City Manager's Office is proud to announce that our MVTV-3 interns have been recognized as the City's Volunteers of the Year for 2010.

 Our talented and creative (and unpaid) interns include: